jeffreytse/jekyll-jeffreytse-blog/_posts/2021-04-09-the-alternative-expressions-in-english.md

 - I worked very hard every day
   - I worked around the clock

+- I don't care
+  - It's up to you
+  - Either one is okay
+  - I'm cool with anything
+  - Whatever

 - A lot of
   - A bunch of
   - A bundle of